icons8/lunacy-docs/docs/autolayout.md

 Some things to keep in mind:

-1. All available auto layout properties are displayed in the Inspector:
+1. All available auto layout properties are displayed in the right panel:

     <embed type="image/svg+xml" alt="autolayout_active" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/oPBxm-FrekaMFUrAJ-lwYA.svg" width="844" />